cbeams/spring-framework-2.5.x/readme.txt

 FULL JAR (dist):

-* "spring" (~2555 KB)
+* "spring" (~2470 KB)
-- Convenient jar file that combines all modules
+- Convenient jar file combining all standard modules (except for superseded modules)
 - Also includes the AOP Alliance interfaces (as a convenience)
-- Note: Does not include contents of mock jar and aspects jar!
+- Note: Does not include contents of mock jar, aspects jar, and spring-hibernate2 jar!

 MODULE JARS (dist/modules):